 Completing the main story doesn’t take too long.
 I assume the story is short due to the fact that Revenant Dogma is also available on mobile platforms.
 Still, there is a decent amount to be played and after completing the main game, there are other things to do such as finishing true endings or completing all side quests.
 There are also optional labyrinths that can be completed for bonus gear.

 Overall, the old school JRPG vibe in Revenant Dogma is great and I love the auto-win feature.
 However, with such a short story and the feeling that there’s not a whole lot of meat on the bones, I felt a bit disappointed that the adventure was over when it actually felt like it barely began.
-There was also no satisfaction of having side stories which would have enabled me to bond with random characters – they were all rather generic and without depth.
+There was also no satisfaction of having side stories that would have enabled me to bond with random characters – they were all rather generic and without depth.

 On the plus side, trophy hunters will enjoy that Revenant Dogma has a very easily obtainable platinum if they wish to put the time into it.